Pediatrics - Infectious Diseases

 Targeting HIV Infection:

-Boston Medical Center is currently the only NIH funded member of the IMPAACT NETWORK (International Maternal, Pediatric, Adolescent, AIDS clinical trial network) in New England.
-The Network consists of domestic (US) and international clinical research sites conducting clinical trials important to the care and prevention of HIV infection in infants, children, adolescents, and pregnant women.
-Considered a Center of Excellence, we have been part of this important research network for over 25 years.
-BMC has been an active participant in the initial studies demonstrating interruption of the vertical transmission of HIV from mother to baby (with AZT and ‘076’ regimen, the initial studies of protease inhibitors (Ritonavir) in children, studies of immunogenicity and safety of vaccine in HIV infected children including pneumococcal and meningococcal vaccine, live attenuated influenza vaccine, varicella vaccine, etc. We offer to the latest state of the art therapeutics and diagnostics approaches.
+Boston Medical Center is currently the only institution in.
+New England who is part of the IMPAACT Network, a group of domestic and international academic sites conducting clinical trials important to the care of HIV infected infants, children, adolescents, and pregnant women.
+Considered a Center of Excellence, we have been part of this important research network for over 25 years._.
+We have participated in cutting edge research including the first studies to show interruption of the vertical transmission of HIV from mother to baby, and we continue to have uninterrupted access to the latest state of the art therapeutics and diagnostics.
 We are currently conducting research of investigational drugs and vaccines for both primary HIV therapy and the prevention and treatment of opportunistic infections and the long term complications of HIV infection.

-In addition to the NIH funded clinical trials we have several ongoing industry sponsored trials, targeting the special population of children and adolescents such as those with multidrug resistant virus.
+In addition to the NIH funded clinical trials we have several ongoing industry-sponsored trials, targeting the special population of children and adolescents with resistant HIV infection